- Dr. Brian Abelson DC

 Symptoms of a Rotator Cuff Injury

-Weakness of specific torn muscle.
+Weakness in the specific torn muscle.

-Location (Specific as possible)
+Location (as specific as possible)

 Radiation